 KONSTELLATION PRESS BOOKS

-ALL BOOKS NOW AVAILABLE ON AMAZON AND SELECT BOOKSTORES
+ALL BOOKS NOW AVAILABLE ONLINE AND AT SELECT BOOKSTORES

 Susan Lewallen's second novel is set in Tanzania, where the author spent twenty years working as a medical doctor.